 This will help you realise where your money is being spent and how much is left after you’ve paid all your bills, such as the telephone, electricity and water bills, and your loan instalments.

-This is one way of not just saving money but also seeing your finances overall, so you can take decisions about how to improve them.
+This helps not only to save money but also to understand your personal finances, so that you can take decisions on improving them.

 Necessary expenses are the monthly instalments you have to pay for:

 - accommodation such as your monthly home loan instalment for your main residence or any housing loan for a summer house, or rent.

 - other necessary expenses, such as water, electricity and telephone bills.

 - income tax, waste disposal charges, professional insurance or social security payments

 - insurance premiums for household / car / life / Medicare, etc.

 - road tax